githubuser-acf21jl/com3528-team06/README.md

 instead of:
 ssh miro@dia-miro[num]

-Clone our github repository:
-git clone https://github.com/githubuser-acf21jl/com3528-team06.git
+Cloning our github repository: git clone https://github.com/githubuser-acf21jl/com3528-team06.git

+Go to the core directory:
+cd com3528-team06/core

-Make sure to install all the required packages before running the code: pip3 install -r requirement.txt
+Making sure to install all the required packages before running the code: pip3 install -r requirement.txt

 After the environment is set up, go to core folder and run to activate the miro's demo mode: